 Summary: Some experiences, some people, stick with you forever, leaving their mark on your memories.
 You can't escape what they meant to you and you can't re-write the past.
 It's indelible.
 But the future isn't set in stone…it's yours to write.
 A story about forks in the road of life and a past with a future.

-Disclaimer: No infringing going on here.
+Disclaimer: No infringing going on here or in any of the coming chapters.

 Chapter 1: Boy on a Bike